rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

 - Network inheritance from key name if not specified

 ## Example
-Referring to our `limit-order` example, we can simply put the `networks`, `subgraphs`, `metaboards`, `orderbooks` and `deployers` from the rain documents into the `Settings` which can be accessible throught the app.
+Referring to our `limit-order` example, we can simply put the `networks`, `subgraphs`, `metaboards`, `orderbooks` and `deployers` from the rain documents into the `Settings` which can be accessible through the app.
 Navigate to the settings tab, and paste the following settings in the tab.
 ```
 networks:
   base: